digitalreplica/git-notes/advanced-topics.md

 # Organizing notes
 This section looks on how to organize notes within a git-notes repo.
 It's very much a work in progress, with multiple approaches being tried.
 Read through these principals and see what works.

-## Recall is everything
-The most important thing is asking, "What will I need to remember in order to find this again?"
-Can the idea be refined down to a single word?
-Two words?
-That is how repos and files should be named.

-## One Repo per Concept
-Each git-notes repo should encompass a single concept, containing all notes pertaining to that concept.
-At first, this can be a simple repo like my-notes.
-But people are multifacted, so as notes grow, it can be helpful to split notes into additional repos.
-Keeping each repo focused on a specific topic helps to know where to put notes, and where to find them.
+## Prefer unchanging note filenames
+Changing the filename of a note breaks links.
+While this can be fixed with a search and replace in your notes, it still breaks other people linking to your public notes.

 ## Prefer larger, fewer files
 Notes are at first a quick way to remember things, then a dumping ground of everything related to a topic.
 But hopefully what emerges is an ever more organized understanding of it.
 That process takes time and editing, which is easier to to in a single file.

-GitHub automatically displays files named `README.md`, which makes this file the natural starting point.

-When a topic gets too large and unwieldy, has gone through several revisions in a single file, break the largest sections off into their own notes file.
-Create a new markdown file (ending in `.md`), move the section into it, and create a link in the original file.

 ## Densely link topics
 Linking makes it easier to hop from topic to topic, idea to idea.
 It reinforces recall through repetition.

-TODO: markdown linking examples.

 ## Prefer flat file structures
 When creating new note files, keep them all in the same directory when possible.
-This makes linking much easier and helps prevent over-organization.
+This makes relative linking within notes much easier

-## Prefer unchanging note filenames
-Changing the filename of a note breaks links and recall.
-It's an indication that ideas haven't matured fully in larger files, or distilled into the right keywords for recall.

-## Don't over organize
-Organization is an organic, evolving process.
-It's going to take multiple attempts and many changes to get it right.
-Following the principals of larger, fewer files and succinct recall keywords lets that happen with the least disruption.

 # git-knowledge
 Once comfortable that git-notes is useful and working, take a look at [git-knowledge](https://github.com/digitalreplica/git-knowledge) for a method of linking multiple repos together into a larger knowledge system.